Chat with us, powered by LiveChat

 National Trails in England include:

-Guiding walkers to some of the best scenery across Hadrian’s Wall Country, the Hadrian’s Wall Path is one of the best ways to see some of the finest of Northumbria’s landscape.
+Guiding walkers to some of the best scenery across Hadrian’s Wall Country, the Hadrian’s Wall Path is one of the very best ways to see some of the finest of Northumbria’s landscape.

-Just over 80 miles in length, this pathway stretches from the coast near Wallsend, all the way through Hadrian’s Wall Country (just south of Northumberland’s National park) right across to Bowness on Solway on Cumbria’s west coast.
+Just over 80 miles in length, this pathway stretches from the coast near Wallsend, all the way through Hadrian’s Wall Country (just south of Northumberland’s National Park) right across to Bowness on Solway on Cumbria’s west coast.

 This is a great trail for those with a fascination and love for history as the trail passes close by many historical attractions such as Roman forts and important Roman archaeological sites enroute.

-• North Downs Way
+Search Cottages for the North Downs Way

 Popular for holidays, the Norfolk coast is renowned for its beauty and appeal.
 If you love exploring the great outdoors one of the best ways to see some of the best of this area and the Norfolk Coast Area of Outstanding Natural Beauty is to walk along the Norfolk Coast footpath.
-Covering just over 80 miles, this long distance trail stretches from Hunstanton in west Norfolk all the way to Hopton on Sea along the east coast.
+Covering just over 80 miles, this long distance trail stretches from Hunstanton in West Norfolk all the way to Hopton on Sea along the east coast.
 The route has now been joined up with the Suffolk Peddars Way too.

 Walk along this scenic route and discover sandy beaches, woodlands, tidal marshes and quaint coastal villages plus bustling seaside towns such as Wells next the Sea, Sheringham and Cromer.